antonynyt/raspi-fancontrol/README.md

 - [ ] Change the temperature detection process
 - [ ] Clean the code / follow conventions
 - [ ] ?
 Modifiy to set the temperature check with a switch
+- [ ] Start the fan for a set time in seconds